nchlswhttkr/website/content/blog/2018-reflection.md

 ## Work

+For the past year I've had the pleasure of working at eSolutions, delivering [MonPlan](https://monplan.apps.monash.edu) for students at Monash University.

+With the arrival of the new year, I'll be returning to eSolutions as part of a work placement for my degree.

-I plan to write a more thorough reflection in a separate post.
+I plan to write a more thorough reflection on both my placement and my time at MonPlan when the placement concludes.

 ---